 - How will you divide up your personal property?

 - How will you meet the fees for the divorce?

 - How will you pay your mortgage from now on?

 - What will happen to your credit card debts?

 Things you need to do if you’re getting divorced

-- Find out as much as you can about your personal financial situation – ie how much capital you have, and how many debts; also, the value of any investments and savings.
+- Find out as much as you can about your personal financial situation – i.e. how much your house is worth, how many debts you have, the value of any investments and savings.

 - Think about whether you need to make or change your will.